ndrlslz/configuration-center/README.md

 ### Configuration Struct
 Basically configuration struct in zookeeper consists of four layers.

-Top layer is configuration-center namespace, the second layer is different applications, the third layer is application's different environment, the last layer is the detailed properties in specific environment.
+Top layer is configuration-center namespace, the second layer is different applications, the third layer is application's different environments, the last layer is detailed properties in specific environment.

 ![configuration-struct](./images/configuration-struct.png)